voutilad/redpanda-pytorch-demo/README.md

 >    an appropriate value that PyTorch can use.
 For instance, if you're
 >    on macOS with Apple Silicon, use `"mps"`.
 See the
 >    [torch.device](https://pytorch.org/docs/stable/tensor_attributes.html#torch.device)
 >    docs for details on supported values.
+To do this in the demo, you
+>    can set the environment variable `DEMO_PYTORCH_DEVICE` to the type
+>    you want to use.

 For more details on how Python integrates with Redpanda Connect, see the https://github.com/voutilad/rp-connect-python project on the nuances of